Hertizch/SonarrSharp/README.md

 }
 ```

-Get all epsiodes in a series:
+Get all episodes in a series:
 ```c#
 var episodes = await sonarrClient.Episode.GetEpisodes(123);
 foreach (var item in episodes)